SeanMcP/videos/notes/complete/set-breakpoints-in-firefox-devtools.md

 To remove that breakpoint, you can either click tag, use the keyboard shortcut, or right click "Remove Breakpoint".

 The second type of breakpoint that we're going to add is a condition.
-This will break when code your provide evaluates to a truthy value.
+This will break when code you provide evaluates to true or truthy.

 Let's take a look at the increment button's click event listener.
 Let's say I want to break only when the next value is greater than five.
 So on line 21 I can set a condition breakpoint by right clicking and selecting "Add a condition" or using the shortcut.